-Access The Lab School’s unique, highly specialized approach to learning from anywhere around the globe!
-Designed for students eight to fourteen years old with dyslexia, dyscalculia, dysgraphia, and other mild to moderate language-based learning needs such as dyslexia who live outside of the Washington, DC metropolitan area
+Virtual school done right!
+Access The Lab School's unique, highly specialized online approach to learning from anywhere around the globe!

+Online instruction designed for students eight to fourteen years old with dyslexia, dyscalculia, dysgraphia, and other mild to moderate language-based learning needs

-Organized in small groups to allow for individualized instruction in a virtual environment Focused on developing a toolbox of skills and self-advocacy strategies to enhance success in any educational setting
+Organized in small groups to allow for individualized instruction in a virtual environment Focused on developing a toolbox of technology skills and self-advocacy strategies to enhance success in any educational setting

-Our Global Division,offers virtual access to our research-based school curriculum with a focus on reading, math, and writing instruction.
+Our virtual Global Division offers access to our research-based school curriculum with a focus on reading, math, and writing instruction.
 Our faculty and staff — specialists in learning differences education — provide individual attention, recognition, and reinforcement that gives each learner the extra support they need to succeed.

 Our virtual program enhances students’ learning while minimizing the instructional barriers that get in the way of academic performance.
-Consider Lab’s Global Division if you live outside of the DC Metro area, your child has a language-based learning difference such as dyslexia and also… experiences anxiety that prevents them from fully focusing in an in-person learning setting has attentional challenges that impact their ability to concentrate in a larger group setting. is being home-schooled and requires a more specialized approach suffers from a medical condition that causes fatigue making a full day of in person learning difficult lives somewhere that does not provide access to a high quality intervention program designed specifically for children with dyslexia and language based learning differences
+Consider Lab’s Global Division if your child has a language-based learning difference such as dyslexia and also… experiences anxiety that prevents them from fully focusing in an in-person learning setting also has attentional challenges such as ADHD that impact their ability to concentrate in a larger group setting is being home-schooled and requires a more specialized approach suffers from a medical condition that causes fatigue making a full day of in person learning difficult lives somewhere that does not provide access to a high quality intervention program designed specifically for children with dyslexia and other language based learning differences